Insight

 1 – Non-standard Requirements

 Smaller marketplaces often have unique fulfilment rules, document templates, or integration quirks.
-You can’t always use your standard Amazon or Shopify process and expect things to flow.
+You can't always use your standard Amazon or Shopify process and expect things to flow.
+Traditional iPaaS platforms often struggle with these custom requirements.

 2 – Mixed Order Types

 Some platforms blend B2B and DTC in the same ecosystem.
 That means different packing rules, labelling needs, pricing logic, and courier handling, sometimes within the same warehouse.
+This is why moving beyond traditional OMS constraints is essential for multi-channel sellers.

 3 – Limited Support for Automation

 APIs can be more limited, and manual steps are common.
-It’s harder to automate workflows without the right layer sitting in between.
+It's harder to automate workflows without the right layer sitting in between.
+3PLs face similar challenges when trying to support clients across diverse platforms.

 4 – Returns and invoicing vary widely